 Copyright exists in music in a number of ways.
 There is copyright in the notation and lyrics (i.e. sheet music), the sound recording, and the performance of the music.

-Federation University Australia pays a licence fee which allows staff to copy and communicate music for educational purposes without seeking permission from the copyright owner.
+The University pays a licence fee which allows staff to copy and communicate music for educational purposes without seeking permission from the copyright owner.
 Copying limits and requirements for music are discussed below.

-You can also make commercial sound recordings available online to students via a password protected intranet or online course management system (e.g. Moodle).
-The recordings must be available in a streaming only format (ie. cannot be downloaded).
+- make commercial sound recordings available online to students via a password protected system (e.g. Moodle) - in a streaming only format (ie. cannot be downloaded).
 Sound recordings made available online are subject to survey under the licence and must be arranged through the Copyright Office.

-When copying sound recordings you must have notices and labelling attached containing full details of the title, composer, lyricist, arranger, artist/group and record company.
+- Include labelling containing full details of the title, composer, lyricist, arranger, artist/group and record company.

 Playing commercial sound recordings in a lecture for educational purposes

 You can play commercially available CDs, DVDs and tape recordings in a lecture for teaching purposes.
 You cannot charge an admission or entry fee.
 See the audio-visual (DVDs/CDs/podcasts) page for more information.